jk-gan/my-website/posts/building-blog-nextjs-tailwindcss.md

 tags: ["guide", "nextjs", "tailwindcss"]
 ---

 This website is built using [Next.js](https://nextjs.org/) and [Tailwindcss](https://tailwindcss.com/) and it's been a blast.
 I want to write down what I've learned and what I did.
 So in this article, we're gonna build a simple blog website.
-This website will allow user to write the article in Markdown.
+This website will allow user to write articles in Markdown.

-Next.js is a popular **React** framework and it supports Static Generation which is perfect for our use case.
-For those who don't know, [Static Generation](https://nextjs.org/docs/basic-features/pages#static-generation-recommended) is a process to generate HTML page at **build time**.
-This HTML will then be reused on each request and can be cached by a CDN for performance.
+Next.js is a popular [**React**](https://reactjs.org/) framework and it supports [Static Generation](https://nextjs.org/docs/basic-features/pages#static-generation-recommended) which is perfect for our use case.
+For those who don't know, Static Generation is a process to generate the static website at **build time**.
+A traditional website has to be rebuilt for every visit.
+Static websites are built before they go live, and so instead of building 1 million times for 1 million visitors, they build once.
+This website will then be reused on each request and can be cached by a CDN for performance.

 ### Project Setup
 This is the environment we use in this guide: